Seaboard191743/carousel/README.md

     - Slides can be changed by clicking:
       -- buttons (next, prev)
-      -- indicators of the current slider
+      -- indicators of the current slide
      ___________________________________

     - Slides can be changed by swiping